GeorgAnegg/GeorgAnegg.github.io/README.md

 2018-2023:
 As a teaching assistant during my doctoral studies, I have given lectures, developed teaching and assessment materials, recruited and guided teaching assistants, and supervised eight student research projects.
 My doctoral advisor [received the Golden Owl](https://math.ethz.ch/news-and-events/news/d-math-news/2021/11/rico-zenklusen-2021-golden-owl.html) teaching award for courses I was also involved in.
-I also continued my own learning with courses on Interactive Teaching,
+At ETH, I also continued my own learning with courses on Interactive Teaching,
 Student Project Supervision,
 Intercultural Teaching, and